Children’s Surgical Hospital in Entebbe

 Training Local Staff

-One of the centre’s most important long-term goals is to turn out a generation of trained, qualified young Ugandan doctors and nurses, who will in turn help build local skills and leave a long-term mark on the country’s healthcare.
+One of our most important long-term goals is to help produce a generation of trained, qualified young Ugandan doctors and nurses, who will in turn help build local skills and leave a long-term mark on the country’s healthcare.

-Part of the activity at the hospital are training sessions for Ugandan staff, the aim of which is gradually to reduce the number of foreign staff working on the mission and hand over more responsibility to locals.
+Activities at the hospital include training sessions for Ugandan staff, which aim to gradually reduce the number of foreign staff working on the mission and hand over more responsibility to local colleagues.

 At the moment there are about 350 people on the local staff, almost 200 of whom are doctors, nurses and other medical workers.
 Ugandans comprise 80% of the medical staff and 95% of the non-medical staff.